-The estimate turnaround for the Ministry of Finance EIN approval is of (10) business days.
+The estimated turnaround for the Ministry of Finance EIN approval is (10) business days.

-Once the EIN is approved by the Ministry of Finance, the entity will be enabled in the portal to proceed with the CESRA Filing Part I.
+Once the EIN number Bahamas is approved by the Ministry of Finance, the entity will be enabled in the portal to proceed with the CESRA Filing Part I.

 OMC Group’s Pre-Questionnaire mirrors the questions of the Ministry of Finance Online Tax Administration wizard.

-The information declared in the Pre-Questionnaire will be input onto the portal’s wizard, which will determine the relevant Form to be completed by each entity.
+The information declared in the Pre-Questionnaire will be input into the portal’s wizard, which will determine the relevant Form to be completed by each entity.

 This is CESRA Filing Part I.